Make:able Portfolio Tips

 As the deadline for the make:able 3D printing and assistive technology challenge draws closer (1st April 2021), we'd just like to reach out with some final advice on portfolio submissions.
-Before we get started, for those of you who haven't yet registered your students, there's still plenty of time to enter here.
-And now let's take a look at our top 4 portfolio tips...
+Let's take a look at our top 4 portfolio tips...

 Although the make:able challenge toolkit provides you with an example portfolio layout, we want to reiterate the point that it should be used for guidance and inspiration only.
 We highly recommend that students find their own visual styles and play to their own strengths.
 For example, if students excel in video creation, keep the portfolio short and link out to YouTube or wherever the videos are hosted.
 And if students excel in 3D renders, put these elements at the top of the hierarchy by making them large and prominent.
 We also want to take the chance to address a common question about portfolio lengths.
 The guidance states that a 4-6 page portfolio is required for the submission but if your visual style involves using a lot of negative (blank) space, you will not be marked down for having a few extra pages.